ebln/psr7-symfony1-adapter/README.md

 Partial PSR-7 Adapters for Symfony 1.5
 ======================================

-To enable the use of future-proof PSR-15 middlewares via partial PSR-7 adapers.
+To enable the use of future-proof PSR-15 middlewares via partial PSR-7 adapters.

 ## Quickstart
 ```php